 parameter of vkGetQueryPoolResults, but the different style of

 other query commands, there is less ambiguity about which use of a query is

-is written for queries in the unavailable state.
+written out for queries in the available state.

 VK_QUERY_RESULT_WAIT_BIT is set, the implementation will wait for

 each query’s status to be in the available state before retrieving the